AdguardTeam/KnowledgeBase/docs/guides/take-screenshot.md

 To take a screenshot of a specific area, you must use the following combination:

-- **Press and hold together *⌘ Cmd + Shift + 4***.
+- **Press the *⌘ Cmd + Shift + 5* shortcut**.
 Drag the crosshair to select the needed area.
 Release your mouse or trackpad to take a screenshot, press Esc to cancel it.

 To take a screenshot of the *Touch Bar* (MacBook Pro) use the following combination: